Bus rapid transit: Other early examples

-Africa's first BRT system was opened in Lagos, Nigeria, in March 2008 but is considered a light BRT system by many people.
+Africa's first BRT system, the Lagos BRT, was opened in Lagos, Nigeria, in March 2008 but is considered a light BRT system by many people.
 Johannesburg, South Africa, BRT Rea Vaya, was the first true BRT in Africa, in August 2009, carrying 16,000 daily passengers.
 Rea Vaya and MIO (BRT in Cali, Colombia, opened 2009) were the first two systems to combine full BRT with some services that also operated in mixed traffic, then joined the BRT trunk infrastructure.

 In 2017 Marrakesh, Morocco, opened its first BRT Marrakesh trolleybus system (BHNS De Marrakesh) trolleybuses Corridors of 8 km (5.0 mi), of which 3 km (1.9 mi) of overhead wiring for operation as trolleybus.

 Main features

 BRT systems normally include most of the following features:

 Dedicated lanes and alignment

 EDSA Carousel buses use separate lanes to avoid congested roads.